travelping/docker-pcap/README.md

 the network capturing tool and stored into the CaptureFile.
 This is sometimes called PacketSlicing.
 By default this is turned off so large packets are not truncated by accident.

+`COMPRESS` writes the capture files compressed.
+Supported values are `gzip` and `lz4`, the two formats dumpcap writes; leaving it empty writes uncompressed files.
+Unlike `FORMAT`, the `FILENAME` needs no adjustment: dumpcap appends the matching suffix (`.gz`, `.lz4`) itself.
+Files stay readable for `tshark -r` and `editcap` without unpacking them first.

 `PROMISCUOUS_MODE` defines if the given interface(s) are put into promiscous mode or not.
 If set to `"yes"`, promiscous mode is used for the interfaces.